maxrmorrison/promonet/README.md

 ## Configuration

-TODO - rename to `yapecs`
 TODO - add link
-We use `yapem` for experiment configuration.
+We use `yapecs` for experiment configuration.
 Configuration files for experiments described in our paper can be found in `config/`.